compek/Splunk_Free_Extensions/README.md

 ## Prevent license violations

 Splunk inputs can be disabled when the license reaches the daily limit and re-enabled at 00:00.
+During the "disabled" time incomping events are discarded (for example by using UDP).

 ## Setup